blemoine/EitherAcc/src/main/tut/README.md

 }
 ```

-The following code will generate an `Either` with the super type of our 2 error types.
-The problem is that their only common super type is
+The following code will generate an `Either` with the super type of our two error types.
+The problem is that the only super type they share in common is
-`Serializable with Product`, thus we lose all type information on the error, and that defeats the objective to have a more precise type
+`Serializable with Product`, thus we lose all type information pertaining to the error, which stands in the way of our goal to achieve a more precise type.

 ```tut
 for {